JenHLee/react-blog/README.md

 - This web application is built for personal blogging. <br>This React blog can be used for sharing information about technologies, and it can be published. <br>Users can share their opinions, also users can use this blog as a portfolio website.

 ## 🌱 Features
-- Save username, encrypted password, reference of profile picture, and email in <strong>Mongo DB</strong>.
+- Save Username, Encrypted Password, Reference of Profile Picture, and Email in <strong>Mongo DB</strong>.
-- Username, password, and email is required to sign-up.
+- Username, Password, and Email is required to sign-up.
-- Currently, post pictures, and profile pictures will be stored <strong>Local Repository</strong>.
+- Currently, Post Pictures, and Profile Pictures will be stored <strong>Local Repository</strong>.
-- Users can register using username(ID) and Password(PW) to Login, and Logout.
+- Users can register using Username(ID) and Password(PW) to Login, and Logout.
-- Users can publish, update, and delete personal post using posting-page through <strong>REST API.</strong>
+- Users can Publish, Update, and Delete personal post using posting-page through <strong>REST API.</strong>
-- Users can change the profile picture, modify user information.
+- Users can change the Profile Picture, modify User Information(Username, Password, and Email).
+- Default Profile Picture will be given to Users.

 ## ✏️ Core Features
 - REST API